princeyadav308/Backend-Production/readme.md

 All the necessary files and their structure for any professional backend project.

-- Database connection.
+- Database connection using MongoDB

-- Custom api response and error handling.
+- Custom api response and error handling

-- User and video model with hooks and JWT.
+- User and video model with hooks and JWT

-## Software/Plugins/Libraries/Dependencies used in this project
+## Softwares/Plugins/Libraries/Dependencies used in this project

 1) Mongoose
 2) MongoDB Atlas